BMW iX

 The BMW iX is a battery-electric mid-size luxury crossover SUV manufactured and marketed by the German automobile manufacturer BMW.
-It was unveiled in concept form named Vision iNext at the 2018 Paris Motor Show, and then as fully production-ready in November 2020.
-The iX is the first purpose-built electric vehicle by BMW since the i3 from 2013, and the fourth BMW i sub-brand model.
+It was unveiled in concept form as the Vision iNext at the 2018 LA Auto Show, and then in its production form in November 2020.
+The iX is BMW's second fully electric vehicle after the i3 in 2013, and the fourth BMW i sub-brand model.

 The iX nameplate was chosen to signify the model's position at the top of the electric i line-up and its role in showcasing technology as it uses the new fifth-generation version of BMW's electric drive system, and also offers high levels of autonomous and connected technology.

-BMW Vision iNext Concept
+Overview

+History

-The BMW iNext was first announced by BMW in March 2016 as the "new spearhead of innovation and technology" with a launch goal of early in the next decade.
+The BMW iNext concept was first announced by BMW in March 2016 as the "new spearhead of innovation and technology" with a launch goal of early in the next decade.

-The BMW Vision iNext was unveiled at the 2018 Paris Motor Show.
+The BMW Vision iNext was unveiled at the 2018 LA Auto Show.
 Referred as "Project i 2.0", the Vision iNext was developed to address key questions for the future of motoring, with a focus on electrification, connectivity and autonomy.
 It was an SUV roughly similar in size to the BMW X5, although it was substantially bigger inside due to its EV architecture, with front and rear motors and underfloor batteries.
 BMW confirmed that it would use BMW's fifth-generation electric powertrain, 0–100 km/h in 4.0 seconds and range of 380 mi.
 The level of autonomy the production version would offers depended on regulations and infrastructure.

-The production variant, the BMW iX, was officially announced in November 2020.
+Styling details of the production variant became apparent in 2020, and the BMW iX was officially announced in November 2020.